-12 The daily charge for standby training is at a rate of £26.70 per day.
+13 The daily charge for standby training is at a rate of £26.70 per day.

-610. Training Providers.
-External training may be arranged through any training provider (see para 611), subject to the order of priority detailed at para 613.
-Advice is available through the RRCs and, in exceptional circumstances where for legitimate operational Service reasons such advice cannot be obtained through the RRC in a timely manner, from a SRA.
-SRAs may in such cases be authorised to approve JPA GRT Absence request for 'Training in Theatre' if prior approval is obtained from the SDE POC on a 'case by case' basis.
+SRA may in such cases be authorised to approve JPA GRT Absence request for 'Training in Theatre' if prior approval is obtained from the SDE POC on a 'case-by-case' basis.

-Local Training.
-Resettlement training through External Training Providers should, 611. wherever possible, be undertaken local to (i.e. within a 10-mile radius by road or 45 minutes travelling time (one way) by public transport, private vehicle or military transport (JSP 752 refers) the SL's unit SLA, other available SLA local to the Training Provider (with priority for the PSL in the first instance) within the travelling distances/times guoted here, or home accommodation.
-Resettlement training that will incur subsistence costs should only be authorised if there is no available CTP in-house training (either Contract-Funded (CF) or Non-Contract Funded (NCF) or Training Providers (with priority for the PSL in the first instance) that can deliver an equivalent training outcome local to the SL's home accommodation, SL's unit SLA or other available SLA local to the Training Provider within the travelling distances/times guoted here.
-The CTP Preferred Suppliers List (PSL) should be used, in the first instance, to identify appropriate Training Providers local to the SL as these are accredited sources of value for money courses from financially robust suppliers.
-For personnel serving overseas, subsistence costs should only be authorised if there is no CTP in-house training (CF or NCF) or Training Providers (with priority for the PSL in the first instance) that can deliver an equivalent training outcome local to their overseas base accommodation, UK home accommodation or available UK SLA local to the Training Provider within the travelling distances/times guoted here.
+611. Local Training.
+Resettlement training through external Training Providers should, wherever possible, be undertaken local to ie within a 10-mile radius by road or 45 minutes travelling time (one way) by public transport, private vehicle or military transport (JSP 752 refers) the SL's unit SLA, other available SLA local to the Training Provider (with priority for the PSL in the first instance) within the travelling distances/times guoted here, or home accommodation.
+Resettlement training that will incur subsistence costs should only be authorised if there is no available CTP in-house training (either Contract-Funded (CF) or Non-Contract Funded (NCF) or Training Providers (with priority for the PSL in the first instance) that can deliver an equivalent training outcome local to the SL's home accommodation, SL's unit SLA or other available SLA local to the Training Provider within the travelling distances/times quoted here.
+The CTP PSL should be used, in the first instance, to identify appropriate Training Providers local to the SL as these are accredited sources of value for money courses from financially robust suppliers.
+For personnel serving overseas, subsistence costs should only be authorised if there is no CTP in-house training (CF or NCF) or Training Providers (with priority for the PSL in the first instance) that can deliver an equivalent training outcome local to their overseas base accommodation, UK home accommodation or available UK SLA local to the Training Provider within the travelling distances/times quoted here.
 This para should be read in conjunction with the mandated order of priority of resettlement training options.